Marcin Held

-Marcin Held (born January 18, 1992) is a Polish mixed martial artist who competes in the Lightweight division.
+Marcin Held (born January 18, 1992) is a Polish mixed martial artist who competes in the Lightweight division of Konfrontacja Sztuk Walki (KSW).
+He is currently ranked #5 in the KSW Lightweight rankings.
 He formerly competed in the Lightweight division of the Absolute Championship Berkut, Professional Fighters League, and Ultimate Fighting Championship.
 A professional MMA competitor since 2008, Held has competed frequently in his home country of Poland and is highly touted by the media, often being regarded as "the prodigy of Polish MMA".
 He fought in Bellator MMA from 2010 to 2016, challenging for the Bellator Lightweight Championship in 2015.

 Background

-Held began training in Submission grappling at the age of nine, with emphasis on submission wrestling controls and Sambo style leglock system.
+Held began training in submission grappling at the age of nine, with emphasis on submission wrestling controls and Sambo style leglock system.
 He also received a jiu-jitsu black belt at the age 21, becoming the youngest black belt in Poland.
 Held is well known for winning multiple submission grappling competitions in his home country.
 Since his MMA career has taken off, he still competes regularly in Submission Grappling, most notably for Quintet and Polaris.
 Though he fights at lightweight, he has expressed a desire to compete at featherweight, should the right fight become available.